ritterim/rimdev-blog/_posts/2021-11-24-custom-properties.md

 }
 ```

  It was always frustrating that I couldn’t do this.
 Then I found out about custom properties.
-They work in standard css as well as Sass (scss files).
+They work in standard CSS as well as Sass (scss files).
 It’s pretty awesome because now you can totally change the value of a variable.
 By using custom properties, the above code becomes:

 ```
 .element {